 This list contains people like Penny Webster and Pam Gulleson.While this isn't a list of all female farmers, it does answer the questions "Who are the most famous female farmers?" and "Who are the best female farmers?"

-Cheryl Rogowski is an American farmer from Pine Island, New York.
+- Cheryl Rogowski is an American farmer from Pine Island, New York.
 She began farming in 1983 when the Onion Harvest Festival was reestablished and she was crowned Princess.
 In 1984, in her early 20s, she received 5,000 acres from her father and grew broom corn, sunflowers, zinnias, chili peppers, ground cherries.
 She grew a community-supported agriculture program, starting in 1998, from 12 to 156 members, and sells at farmers' markets.
 She participates in El Puente CSA for low-income people.
 She supports English lessons for migrant workers, mentors Future Farmers of America students, and helps with "Just Food", and "The Tastemakers" annual food festival.
-She appeared on an Urban Farming panel ... more on Wikipedia
+She appeared on an Urban Farming... more on Wikipedia

-Age: Died at 114 (1894-2008)
+- Age: Dec. at 114 (1894-2008)

-Hannah Maria Conant Tracy Cutler was an abolitionist as well as a leader of the temperance and women's suffrage movements in the United States.
-Cutler served as president of the Ohio Woman Suffrage Association and the American Woman Suffrage Association.
-Cutler helped to shape the merger of two feminist factions into the combined National American Woman Suffrage Association.Cutler wrote for newspapers and journals; she drafted laws and authored several books.
+- Hannah Maria Conant Tracy Cutler (December 25, 1815 – February 11, 1896) was an American abolitionist as well as a leader of the temperance and women's suffrage movements in the United States.
+Cutler served as president of the Ohio Woman Suffrage Association and the American Woman Suffrage Association (AWSA).
+Cutler helped to shape the merger of two feminist factions into the combined National American Woman Suffrage Association (NAWSA).Cutler wrote for newspapers and journals; she drafted laws and authored several books.
 She lectured on physiology and attained a medical degree at the age of 53.
-Cutler presented petitions to state and federal legislatures, and helped to form temperance, abolition, suffrage and women's aid societies in Ohio, Illinois,... more on Wikipedia
+Cutler presented petitions to state and federal legislatures, and helped to form temperance,... more on Wikipedia

-Age: Died at 81 (1815-1896)
+- Age: Dec. at 81 (1815-1896)